 The ultimate test is the security check line.
 If you’re running late, it’s the longest you’ve ever seen it, moving at a snail’s pace.
 In my sister’s case the line was longer than she had hoped with a man trying to push his way through.
 The guy behind my sister let the desperate man in front of him.

 Now, he turns to my sister, “Can you help me out?
 I’m gonna miss my flight.”

 My sister, still thinking about her late luggage asks, “When’s your flight?”

 “Mine, too,” she says.
 “We’re in the same boat.”

 The guy behind them pipes up, “What time is it?
 I’m on that flight.”

 Now they must wait to be late.

 I am happy to report my sister made her flight, along with her luggage.
-Of couse, on her way home her flight was delayed.
+Of course, her flight was delayed and arrived late.